sgsellan/coms-4160-raster-images/README.md

 ### Submission

-Submit your completed homework on MarkUs.
-Open the [MarkUs](https://markus.teach.cs.toronto.edu/2022-01) course page and submit all the `.cpp` files in your `src/` directory under Assignment 1: Raster Images in the `raster-images` repository.
+Submit your completed homework on CourseWorks.
+Open the [CourseWorks](https://courseworks2.columbia.edu/courses/227024) course page and submit all the `.cpp` files in your `src/` directory under Assignment 1: Raster Images.

 ### Questions?